 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Basic Police Academy majors are waived the multicultural graduation requirement and the health requirement.
-Please see your counselor for additional information.
+Please see your counselor for additional information

-LAW ENFORCEMENT
+LAW ENFORCEMENT ASSOCIATE IN SCIENCE